 Inner Canyon Travel

 Inter-canyon Travel within Black Canyon of the Gunnison is considered Back Country and Wilderness Travel.
-It definitely should not be taken lightly
+It definitely should not be taken lightly.

 Read more on the Inner Canyon Travel Page on the NPS.